yangxi2008bj/jekyll.github.io/about.md

 <a href="/2017/03/HowToCreateBlog/"> Jekyll+Github </a>
 <p>

-Thanks for MengZheK, I folk his repository.
+Thanks for MengZheK, I folk your repository.

 <p>